viamrobotics/micro-rdk/OTA.md

 # Over-The-Air (OTA) Updates

-**OTA is in active development.
-Breaking changes should be expected.
-Check this document frequently for updates.****

 ## Workflow

 In [app.viam.com](app.viam.com), add the following to the `services` array; you can alternatively add a `generic` service then edit it to match the following